huonw/compile_msg/README.md

 preprocessor.
 Four macros are provided (in order of increasing severity):

-- `compile_note`: tell the user a tidbit of information without imply it is a problem,
+- `compile_note`: tell the user a tidbit of information without implying it is a problem,
 - `compile_warning`: tell the user that something could go wrong,
 - `compile_error`: tell the user about some error, compilation will not stop immediately, but will halt before any compiler passes after